kamranahmedse/design-patterns-for-humans/README.md

     public function bark() {}
 }

-// Adapter to make it compatible with our game class WildDogAdapter implements Lion {
+// Adapter around wild dog to make it compatible with our game class WildDogAdapter implements Lion {
     protected $dog;